moshik48-cyber/abracadabra-spec/README.md

 💡 **Investor Note:**
 While existing standards solve narrow slices of interoperability, **Abracadabra is the first to define a unified, human-readable intent schema that works across domains and offline.**
 This positions it as both **defensible IP** and a potential **foundational layer** for future AI-driven ecosystems.
+## GOLEM Branch

+A new philosophical and technical abstraction built on top of Abracadabra:
+- Executes structured dreams
+- Receives one-liner visions
+- Responds in strict JSON
+- Never speaks, only acts

+→ `/golem` for source code
+→ `/golem/schema/golem-schema.json` for the spec
+→ `/golem/runtime/golem-runner.js` for minimal prototype